githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Game-of-24/README.md

 end (* end of [Game_of_24] *)
 ```

+By the way, one could also use the template `gtree_streamize_bfs`
+to enumerate in the breath-first fashion.

-Given four integers n1, n2, n3, and n4, `Game_of_24` returns a linear
+Given four integers n1, n2, n3, and n4, `Game_of_24` returns a
-stream of expr-values formed using the 4 integers such each expr-value
+linear stream of expr-values formed using the 4 integers such that
-in the stream evaluates to 24.
-Note that `stream_vt_mapopt` is like
+each expr-value in the stream evaluates to 24.
+Note that
-`stream_vt_map` except that mapping is applied to an element only of
+`stream_vt_mapopt` is like `stream_vt_map` except that mapping is
-the element satisfy certain condition (specified by `stream_vt_mapopt$test`).
+applied to an element only of the element satisfy certain condition
+(specified by `stream_vt_mapopt$test`).

 Please find the entirety of the program [here](./Game-of-24.dats).